jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 Unfortunately, tag abuse has been a longstanding issue in the online community.
 In 2012, Google even made tags private on YouTube's public pages in an effort to stop some users from "abusing tags by copying them from other videos."
  <br><br>
-With these, we are more interested in finding out:
+With these in mind, we are more interested in finding out:
  <br>
 <img src="/images/intro_banner.png">
 </div>